wgross/TreeStore.Core/src/TreeStore.Core/Capabilities/readme.md

 As for the reader and writer implementations: It seems that PowerShell only call the `Read(long readcont)` and the `Writer(IList)` method. `Seek(..)` seems to be reserved for the internal file system provider.

-### Implementing `ISetChiIdItemContent` at the parent node
+#### Implementing `ISetChiIdItemContent` at the parent node
-It is necessary to implement this capability at the parent node. instead of the actula node the set the content at.
-This Because the parenet node may create the child node during this process.
+It is necessary to implement this capability at the parent node because the parenet node may create a new child node during this process.